8mecem8/Node.j-Server-Express-Framework-Boilerplate-with-Cluster-and-WorkerThreads-/Must Read Before Use Notes.md

 --Build Folder is for your Frontend files

 --All db, related Models and routes,endpoints etc.. are just useful examples, change them as your applicatin design require

+-------------NPM Libaries/Packages-------------

+#Cloudinary is for developers , better way to upload, manage and deliver tens of thousands to millions of images and videos.
+Using artificial intelligence (AI), automation, and advanced patent-pending image and video processing capabilities

+#Multer is a node.js middleware for handling multipart/form-data, which is primarily used for uploading files.
+It is written on top of busboy for maximum efficiency.